 ‘A great opportunity’ as housing market climbs across Waterloo Region

-In an encouraging sign for those looking for a new home, new numbers are showing that the housing market may be moving in the right direction across Waterloo Region.
+In an encouraging sign for those looking for a home, new numbers show that the housing market may be moving in the right direction across Waterloo Region.

-The numbers come from the Waterloo Region Association of Realtors, showing that home sales increased in October across detached, semi-detached, and condo units throughout the area.
+The data comes from the Waterloo Region Association of Realtors, which says home sales increased in October across detached, semi-detached, and condo units throughout the area.

-“For the first time since May, we witnessed an encouraging rise in home sales throughout Waterloo Region last month,” said Waterloo Region Association of Realtors spokesperson, Christal Moura.
+“For the first time since May, we witnessed an encouraging rise in home sales throughout Waterloo Region last month,” Christal Moura, a Waterloo Region Association of Realtors spokesperson, said.
 “This positive trend reflects a shift toward more balanced conditions within our housing market and a renewed confidence among buyers.”

-Detached homes, though, increased by 15.4 per cent from October of last year, condominium sales increased by 1.5 per cent, and semi-detached homes increased by 53.1 per cent.
-One aspect that may be pointing towards these increases across the board could be some of the recent interest rate decisions seen throughout the country.
+Detached homes increased by 15.4 per cent from October of last year, condominium sales increased by 1.5 per cent, and semi-detached homes increased by 53.1 per cent.
+One aspect that could be pointing towards these increases across the board could be some of the recent interest rate decisions seen throughout the country.

 “What we found was the week leading up to the interest rate announcement, we noticed some buyers were just on the fence,” said local broker with Remax Twin Cities, Tony Johal.
 “I mean, if you’re a buyer getting into the market, you’ve heard this big news about the interest rate potentially coming down the week after, you are going to put your search on hold temporarily just to see what the outcome is going to be from the bank.”